 Temporomandibular Joint Disorder, also referred to as TMJ, is a condition that can cause significant pain in your jaw.
-In Southwestern PA, Dr. Michael F. Hnat brings exceptional knowledge and experience in the fields of TMJ Disorders and Craniofacial Pain, as well as dental sleep medicine.
-If you experience unusual jaw changes or pain, call the McMurray office or schedule an online appointment today.
+In the Greater Pittsburgh region, Pittsburgh Dental Sleep Medicine brings exceptional knowledge and experience in the fields of TMJ Disorders and Craniofacial Pain, as well as dental sleep medicine.
+If you experience unusual jaw changes or pain, call us at (724)935-6670 or message us online to schedule an appointment.

 Problems with your jaw and the muscles in your head, face and neck that control it are known as Temporomandibular Joint Disorders (TMD).
 These disorders are commonly referred to as “TMJ” but are more appropriately termed as “TMD” because it refers to a number of different issues that can cause problems with your temporomandibular joint.